AdobeDocs/experience-manager-screens.en/help/user-guide/implementing-windows-player.md

 Visit the [**AEM 6.5 Player Downloads**](https://download.macromedia.com/screens/) page.

 >[!NOTE]
 >There is no window mode in Windows Player.
-It is always full screen mode.
+It is always in full screen mode.

 ### Setting up Environment for AEM Screens 6.5.5 Service Pack {#fp-environment-setup}